WHAT’S IN THIS REVIEW?

 They go on to state that the only exception is the sending of emails “to keep spammers out of the service.”
 That’s fair enough, although it is worth remembering if you need to send multiple personal messages via email.

-Most people will stick with the recommended settings, but once more, it’s better to have a choice just in case, and it will make a difference for some advanced users.
+Most people will stick with the recommended settings, but once more, it’s better to have a choice just in case, and it will make a difference for advanced users.

 It’s a decent selection, and encryption is easily handled in the background.
 It’s another aspect that earns the VPN high scores, while they release a Transparency Report every three months to detail the number of requests for data they get from various authorities around the globe.